Hawking radiation from acoustic black holes in relativistic heavy ion collisions: UrQMD analysis for acoustic black hole horizon

 We start our analysis from time 6 fm (after the collision) by considering only nucleons, that is, protons and neutrons.
-A hydrodynamics description of the system is possible only after local thermodynamic equilibrium (LTE) has been attained.
+In this work we do not include pions because then the resulting fluid would be better described by relativistic equations (though, as we have mentioned, still one can argue for the non-relativistic equations to be reasonable approximation for sub-sonic fluid velocities).
+As our formulation is based on non-relativistic fluid equations, it is much simpler to focus on a nucleon system which is genuinely a non-relativistic system at the temperatures considered.
+(Note that for nucleons, one has to be careful about the initial longitudinal velocities, which will not be part of the equilibrium distribution.
+We have taken care of that, as we will see below, by fitting Fermi-Dirac distributions at each value of z with a local fluid velocity which gives completely isotropic velocity distribution function.)
+A hydrodynamic description of the system is possible only after local thermodynamic equilibrium (LTE) has been attained.
 To check this, usually one takes a cubic or spherical cell around the centre of the system.
 We begin with a cubic cell of volume $5\times5\times5$ fm$^3$ centred around the centre of mass of the system located at $z=0$.
-We follow the procedure of \cite{bass1998} to check for equilibrium in this cell.
+We follow the procedure of ref. \cite{bravina1998} to check for equilibrium in this cell.
 First we need to verify whether the velocity distributions $\frac{dN}{dv^\alpha}$ vs. $v^\alpha$ obey Maxwell Boltzmann (MB) velocity distribution given by $\frac{dN}{dv^\alpha} = e^{-m_N \frac{(v^\alpha)^2}{2T}}$ and overlap with each other.
 Here $dN$ is the number of nucleons in the velocity bin $dv^\alpha$ with $v^\alpha$ denoting the velocity of individual nucleons in $\alpha = x,y,z$ direction, $m_N$ is the mass of a nucleon and $T$ is the temperature of the cell.
 If these distributions overlap with each other, that is, if the momenta of the particles are isotropic, local thermal equilibrium is possible in this cell.
 We find that for our choice of cell dimension, a time of $6$ fm is too short for achieving local thermal equilibrium.
 In this time, the transverse and longitudinal Maxwell Boltzmann velocity distributions do not overlap.
 In fact, the longitudinal velocity distribution does not even follow a Maxwell Boltzmann distribution at $6$ fm time.
 Full equilibrium can be achieved in such a cell only around $13$ fm time.